-- 4 Insert the cut sheet paper in the paper guides - 5 Press the STELECT ARK button in order to feed the cut sheet to the starting print position.
-The printer will automatically go on-line. - 6 Print as normal on the cut sheet(s), and when you have finished printing, put the printer off-line (by pressing the CONLINE) button again). - 7 If the software has not done this for you, eject the paper by pressing the (SETLELECT FARK) button. - 8 Move the release lever to the front of the paper (position) to select fanfold paper (engaging the fanfold sprockets). - 9 Now feed the fanfold paper to the print position by pressing the structure button.
+- 4 Insert the cut sheet paper in the paper guides - 5 Press the starting print position.
+The printer will automatically go on-line. - 6 Print as normal on the cut sheet(s), and when you have finished printing, put the printer off-line (by pressing the course) button again). - 7 If the software has not done this for you, eject the paper by pressing the (set/Exer) button. - 8 Move the release lever to the front of the paper (position) to select fanfold paper (engaging the fanfold sprockets). - 9 Now feed the fanfold paper to the print position by pressing the server button.
 The paper will move to its former print position, and the printer will automatically go on-line.